Pattom A. Thanu Pillai: Later politics

-After the accession of Travancore state to the Indian Union, P. G. N. Unnithan took over as the last Diwan of independent Travancore on 20 August 1947 following C. P. Ramaswami Iyer resigning as Diwan (subsequent to the attempt on Sir CP's life at the Swathi Thirunal Music Academy on 25 July 1947).
-P. G. N. Unnithan chaired the Travancore Constitutional Reforms Committee.
-He relinquished office on 24 March 1948 when a people's government led by Sri Pattom Thanu Pillai as Prime Minister took over.
-Pattom Thanu Pillai was the first Prime Minister of Independent Travancore state.
-He resigned as Prime Minister of Tranvacore on 17 October 1948.
+After the accession of Travancore state to the Indian Union, P. G. N. Unnithan took over as the last Dewan of independent Travancore on 20 August 1947 following the resignation of C. P. Ramaswami Iyer.
+Unnithan chaired the Travancore Constitutional Reforms Committee and relinquished office on 24 March 1948 when a people's government with Thanu Pillai as the first Prime Minister of the Independent Travancore took over.

+The members of the First Travancore State Council

+He resigned as Prime Minister of Travancore on 17 October 1948.
 He was succeeded by Parur T. K. Narayana Pillai as the second and last Prime Minister of Travancore.

 After India's independence in 1947, Travancore and Cochin were merged to form Travancore-Cochin on 1 July 1949.
-It was originally called United State of Travancore and Cochin with Trivandrum as the capital.
-It was renamed State of Travancore-Cochin in January 1950 and was recognised as a state.
-During merger of Travancore and Cochin E. Ikkanda Warrier was the prime minister of the state of Cochin.
+It was originally called United State of Travancore and Cochin with Thiruvananthapuram as the capital.
+It was renamed State of Travancore-Cochin in January 1950 and was recognized as a state.
+During the merger E. Ikkanda Warrier was the prime minister of the state of Cochin.
 Warrier resigned as the last prime minister of the state of Cochin on 30 June 1949 helping the merger of the two states.
 Parur T. K. Narayana Pillai was unanimously elected the leader of the Congress Legislature Party and he assumed charge as the first chief minister of Travancore-Cochin from 1 July 1949.